 Who is at risk for COVID-19?

 Anyone can get COVID-19, but some people are more at risk for what experts call “severe disease,” at which time hospitalization or intensive care may be required.
 Older adults are more likely than younger, healthier people to experience serious illness from COVID-19.
-In fact, 95 percent of COVID-19 deaths in the U.S. have occurred among people 50 or older — and the risk increases with age.
+In fact, the vast majority of COVID-19 deaths in the U.S. have occurred among people 50 or older — and the risk increases with age.

 Adults of any age with an underlying medical condition are also at increased risk for complications from a coronavirus infection, including people with: